kaiyuanshe/open-hackathon/deploy/bak_README.md

 sudo /etc/init.d/tomcat7 restart
 sudo /etc/init.d/uwsgi start
 ```
+#### Change TimeZone of the Server
+run `sudo dpkg-reconfigure tzdata` on Ubuntu server to change the server timezone to Asia/Shanghai.
+Otherwise the display of time may not be right.
+You can also run `more /etc/timezone` to show the current timezone.

 # Test the Web-application
 After finishsd those steps you could do some tests on local machine
 check guacd service:[http://localhost:8080/guacamole](http://localhost:8080/guacamole)